julienripoche/Root-commandline-tools/README.md

 ## Short description

     o rools:      Print the content of a root file or subdirectory (like ls) -l option exists (like with ls) and give access to class, datime, name and title of an object

-    o roocp:    Copy an object from a root file to another
+    o roocp:      Copy objects from ROOT files into an other

-    o roorm:    Remove an object from a root file
+    o roorm:      Remove objects from ROOT files
                   -f option exists to force the removing

-    o roomv:    Move an object from a root file to another
+    o roomv:      Move objects from ROOT files to an other

-    o roomkdir: Create a directory in a root file
+    o roomkdir:   Add directories in a ROOT files

-    o rooprint: Put histograms and graphs in pdf file -o option exists and allows to put all the histograms and graphs in the same pdf file
+    o rooprint:   Print ROOT files contents on ps,pdf or png,gif.. files

+    o rooeventselector : Copy subsets of trees from source ROOT files to new trees on a destination ROOT file

+    o roobrowse : Open a ROOT file on a TBrowser

 ## Some examples